Now that your drywall is installed, it’s time to mud and tape the drywall. This easy tutorial walks you through how to use drywall tape and mud.

 Whether you have uneven drywall due to framing mistakes or using different thicknesses of drywall*, uneven drywall can be fixed.

-*We used a few piece of old drywall that we already had and although they were both 3/8″ thickness, in reality, they were off a little.
+*We used a few pieces of old drywall that we already had and although they were both 3/8″ thickness, in reality, they were off a little.
 I don’t recommend this if you can help it, though.

 You will need to work slowly, in layers to correct this problem.